 Dramatic mountain backdrops, crystal clear waters and more than 1,200 islands, islets and reefs make Croatia a sailor’s paradise.
 Onshore it’s special, too – from the nightlife of Hvar to stunning nature parks like the Krka waterfalls and magnificent Roman architecture such as Pula’s amphitheatre.
 When it comes to settling down for the evening, choose from a five-star marina, an idyllic anchorage, or a medieval town port with a summer festival in full swing.
 Here, we reveal how best to see this geographically diverse country by boat.

-Explore Croatia’s stunning coastline and islands by chartering a vessel with SamBoat.
+Explore stunning coastline and islands with the unique Culture Trip’s Sailing Trips.

 Diocletian’s Palace in Split is a fine example of Croatia’s living history – vast Roman palace walls surround a maze of squares and alleys throbbing with cafes, bars and boutiques.
 Nearby, the Unesco-protected town of Trogir serves up yet more enchanting cobbled squares and stone houses.
 Istria – which is Croatia’s heart-shaped northern peninsula – has an Italian feel and it is dotted with marinas making it easy to navigate.